 3. Where are the voices of scholars and other analysts?

-4. Often information on a topic is a conversation of many voices — who are the various voices speaking on your topic?
+4. Often information on a topic is a conversation of many voices — which voices should be part of your conversation?
 Are they all represented in your sources of information?